-- Bullying can act as an impediment to accessing education and have negative effects on the private life of the victim.
-The UN Committee on the Rights of the Child (2008) expressed concern that bullying was a widespread problem in the UK and could hinder children's attendance at school and their potential for successful learning. - Surveys indicated that disabled and LGB young people were among those more likely to experience bullying in school. - Research by Gutman and Vorhaus (2012) found that children who were bullied tended to be less engaged at primary school, with a lack of positive friendships leading to less engagement at secondary school.
+2015 Bullying for some children with particular - Bullying can act as an impediment to accessing education and have negative effects on the private life of the victim.
+The characteristics - for example, disabled UN Committee on the Rights of the Child (2008) expressed concern that bullying was a widespread problem in the UK children and LGB children - remained a and could hinder children's attendance at school and their potential for successful learning. problem and had negative impacts on Surveys indicated that disabled and LGB young people were among those more likely to experience bullying in school. engagement and participation in - Research by Gutman and Vorhaus (2012) found that children who were bullied tended to be less engaged at primary education. school, with a lack of positive friendships leading to less engagement at secondary school.
 This was also found to be associated with lower academic achievement, both in the current year but also in later years.